Chris-Koenig/speechtotextapp/README.md

 From the speech service you get the subscription Key, region and service url.

-These Values can be configured in the component ""
+These Values can be configured in the component "VoiceInput"

 ```js
 const securityKey: string = "[YOUR-KEY]";